Avaiga/taipy-doc/docs/manuals/core/scheduling/index.md

 tp.Scheduler.start()
 ```

-Once the scheduler is started, the scheduled methods will run in the background at the scheduled time.
+Once the scheduler is started, the scheduled methods will run in the background at their specified times.
-While the scheduler is running, you can schedule other methods without being blocked by the scheduler.
+While the scheduler is running, you can execute other methods without being blocked by the scheduler.

 !!! info "Schedule a method before and after starting the scheduler"